Email us at easternshorefishandgame@gmail.com

 It was frightening as it was still dark outside, but since I don’t have a cell phone – for economic reasons – my significant other has the cell phone, I was forced to walk home almost a mile.

 When I got home, I found my fiancé in bed with our 20-something neighbor!
 I am wit’s end and don’t know what to do.
-I keep shaking and haven’t eaten for two-days, and feel as like I’m losing my mind!
+I keep shaking and haven’t eaten for two-days, and feel like I’m losing my mind!

 I guess I’m writing to you for some genuine guidance on what I can do.
 Once again, PLEASE HELP!